MuckRock/uncounted_data/README.md

 ## Overview
 The data in this repository comes from three sources:
-1. The U.S. Centers for Disease Control and Prevention's [WONDER database](https://wonder.cdc.gov/), which contains provisional cause of death data and is updated every few weeks (last updated: Mar.
-18, 2022)
+1. The U.S. Centers for Disease Control and Prevention's [WONDER database](https://wonder.cdc.gov/), which contains provisional cause of death data and is updated every few weeks (last updated: March 18, 2022)
 3. [A team of demographers from Boston University](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county level (last updated: Jan.
 31, 2020)
 4. [The National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/web/NACJD/studies/38251), which has archived the U.S. Department of Justice's 2018 Census of Medical Examiner and Coroner Offices (last updated: Jan.
 31, 2018)